 The first three courts above can be searched online while the others must be contacted or visited in-person.
 These courts, including both Summit County and municipal courts within them, allow anyone to find information on civil, criminal, domestic relations and more.

-How To Search Marriage, Divorce, Birth & Death Records in Summit County Ohio
+How To Access Marriage, Divorce, Birth & Death Records in Summit County Ohio

 Vital records, including birth and death certificates, are considered public records in Summit County, Ohio.
 Simply put, it means that anyone who can provide basic information about vital records pertaining to any individual will be able to retrieve it (as well as the information connected to it).